mojaloop/central-ledger/PerformanceAndLatencyMetricsAndScenarios.md

 #### Scalability/Performance Testing
 Base performance was established to understand the baseline using three Percona DB cluster setup in the Master/Master/Master configuration, using one central-ledger service.
 A baseline was established for 200 DFSP users (threads in this case) achieving an average throughput of **211.5** TPS.
-The following figures for the below benchmark to indicate the scalability of the Percona cluster, using 200 concurrent DFSP users and increase the number of central-directory services.
+The following figures for the below benchmark to indicate the scalability of the Percona cluster, using 150-500 concurrent DFSP users and increase the number of central-directory services.
+The below numbers are achieved by running 150-500 threads on JMeter which simulates a corresponding number of concurrent DFSP users

-- With one central-ledger instance and 200 concurrent DFSP users, an average throughput of **211.50** Transactions Per Second (TPS) was observed, whereas for this same scenario with the base code (postgres), the throughput was **202** TPS.
+- With one central-ledger instance, an average throughput of **211.50** Transactions Per Second (TPS) was observed, whereas for this same scenario with the base code (postgres), the throughput was **202** TPS.
-- With two central-ledger instances and 200 concurrent DFSP users, an average throughput of **456.8** TPS was observed.
+- With two central-ledger instances, an average throughput of **456.8** TPS was observed.
-- With three central-ledger instances and 200 concurrent DFSP users, an average throughput of **646.03** TPS was observed.
+- With three central-ledger instances, an average throughput of **646.03** TPS was observed.
-- With four central-ledger instances and 200 concurrent DFSP users, an average throughput of **725.3** TPS was observed.
+- With four central-ledger instances, an average throughput of **725.3** TPS was observed.
-- With five central-ledger instances and 200 concurrent DFSP users, an average throughput of **732** TPS was observed.
+- With five central-ledger instances, an average throughput of **732** TPS was observed.

 A linear increase with the increase in central-ledger instances on Kubernetes and the throughput (TPS) was observed.
 With five central-ledger instances the graph was starting to "flatten".
 More investigation is needed to identify the root case of this, whether that is system resources or JMeter limitations or something else.
 Below is a chart that shows the performance metrics charted with TPS against number of central-services instances.
 ![Here is a chart that shows the performance metrics](/metrics-images/PoC_DB_Performance_HA_Scalability.jpg)